-- Open the mattress packaging and let it air out.
-Do this in an area of your house where there is enough cross-ventilation.
+- Open the mattress packaging and let the air out.
+Do it in an area of your house where there is enough cross-ventilation.

 - You can choose to air the mattress outside on the patio or your balcony, as long as there is not too much dust and vehicle exhaust in the air.

 - Cooler areas away from direct sunlight, but directly on the path of cross breeze is perfect for airing out the mattress.